apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 ### 3) Dependency updates

-We have as much as possible upgraded all 3rd party dependencies to their latest releases.
+We have upgraded all 3rd party dependencies to their latest releases where possible.

 ### 4) Performance optimizations